daitj/monado-flatpak/README.md

 flatpak run --command=cp <flatpak-id> /usr/lib/extensions/vulkan/monado/share/openxr/1/openxr_monado.json ~/.config/openxr/1/active_runtime.json
 ```

+Alternatively, an environment variable override could also be used to set `XR_RUNTIME_JSON` like so, where `<flatpak-id>` is the qualified flatpak name:

+`flatpak --user override --env=XR_RUNTIME_JSON=/usr/lib/extensions/vulkan/monado/share/openxr/1/openxr_monado.json <flatpak-id>`

 ### Wrapper Script

-A wrapper script `monado-wrapper` is included to handle both the symlinking and `XR_RUNTIME_JSON`, located at `/usr/lib/extensions/vulkan/monado/bin/monado-wrapper`.
+A wrapper script `monado-wrapper` is included to handle both `monado_comp_ipc` and `XR_RUNTIME_JSON`, located at `/usr/lib/extensions/vulkan/monado/bin/monado-wrapper`.
 Simply append the program and all of its arguments to the end of the script to run it under Monado like so:

-`/usr/lib/extensions/vulkan/monado/bin/monado-wrapper some_path_to_binary arg1 arg2 ...`
+`/usr/lib/extensions/vulkan/monado/bin/monado-wrapper path_to_binary arg1 arg2 ...`

 Some applications may append the `bin` directories under `/usr/lib/extensions/vulkan` to `PATH`.
 For those applications, it is sufficient to run `monado-wrapper` like so: